3meters/scrub/Readme.md

     ignoreRequired: false,  // do not enforce required, handy for db updates
     doNotCoerce: false,     // do not coerce types
     returnValue: false,     // return the scrubed value, rather than null, on success
-                            //    handy for scrubing scalars or for recasting objects
+                            //    handy for scrubing scalars or for recasting scalars to objects
     log: false              // log the arguments to each recursive scrub call,
                             //    handy for debugging deeply nested spec }